chili-publish/studio-sdk-integration-examples/README.md

 # Editor SDK Integration Examples

 In this repository you can find some examples on integrating the editor-sdk.
-We strongly advice to always run your code in a local webserver.
+We strongly advice to always run your code in a local webserver to ensure all functions are available.

 ## Early Access Program

-To integrate and start using the SDK, you will need to be accepted to the Early Access program, reach out to your contact @chili to receive more information.
-Once accepted, you will receive the needed credentials to configure and setup the SDK.
+This repository is part of the CHILI publish Early Access program in preparation of SpicyTalks.
+If you want to know more, reach out to your main CHILI contact.

 ## Documentation